Beylikdüzü: General

-Beylikdüzü is the one of the most cosmopolitan districts of Istanbul, thus hosting a mosaic of different cultures of Turkey together with people from other countries.
+Beylikdüzü is one of the most cosmopolitan districts of Istanbul, thus hosting a mosaic of different cultures of Turkey together with people from other countries.
 Beylikdüzü matches the European cities with its high green space per person.
 The green space is over 10M² per person in Beylikdüzü.
 Almost in every street and avenue trees are planted at equal distance; making the whole neighborhood as an open-air museum.
 The construction of the botanical park in the huge valley between Adnan Kahveci and Cumhuriyet neighbourhood is still going on.